 Whirlpool brand offers a wide selection of vent hoods that come in a variety of designs and styles so you can find the right option to match your kitchen’s layout.

 The electromagnetic field of induction may affect medical devices like pacemakers.

-Induction cooking combines the best of both gas and electric cooking while providing improved safety and efficiency.
+Induction cooking combines the best of both gas and electric cooking.
 If an induction cooktop sounds like the right fit for you and your family, shop Whirlpool® induction cooktops.

 Find your next kitchen appliance

 What Is an Induction Cooktop and How Does It Work?
 Learn more about the benefits of induction cooktops, how to use them and how they differ from other types of cooktops with this comprehensive guide from Whirlpool brand.

 Induction Cookware: Finding the Right Pots and Pans What is induction compatible cookware?
 Learn about induction pots and pans and how to identify induction cookware with this guide from Whirlpool.